 Yes, though for various reasons we generally don't recommend automatic updates.

-In iOS 12 and later, automatic iOS updates can be turned on or off in Settings > General > Software Update > Automatic Updates.
+You can turn automatic updates on or off in Settings > General > Software Update > Automatic Updates.

-Can I revert back to a previous iOS version?
+Can I revert back to a previous iPadOS version?